 While remote work has many benefits, its major drawback is its inability to foster the same feeling of community as an office.
 Water cooler talk, whether or not it takes place near an actual water cooler, is crucial for team bonding.
 Without casual conversation, businesses miss out on an important tool that can build culture, boost creativity, and increase collaboration.

 Many remote organizations have tried to replicate the water cooler or breakroom feeling digitally, often with mixed results.
 This has proven particularly important during and after the COVID-19 crisis.
-With the help of specialized software like Friday, which is built to facilitate asynchronous communication, creating casual workplace connections online can become more of a reality.
+With the help of specialized software, which is built to facilitate asynchronous communication, creating casual workplace connections online can become more of a reality.